legendreddragon/legendreddragon.github.io/lord/levels/index.md

 # Levels
 {: .no_toc }

 There are twelve levels in Legend of the Red Dragon.
-You start at 1 and wants to reach 12 to be able to kill the Red Dragon.
+You start at 1 and need to reach 12 to be able to kill the Red Dragon.

 ## Table of contents
 {: .no_toc .text-delta }